#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 We start with Sweden.

-Problem is, you don't want to go too happy, do you?
-No, never.
-It's been your motto for years.
+The problem is, you don't want to go too happy, do you?

 Because there's three above that.
-I know, and if I hit one of them,
+I know, and if I hit one of them.

+Yeah.
 I will leave.

-So you want good economy, you want good healthcare, you want good schools.
+You want good schools.
 This is good assessing, actually.

 Is this what you were thinking about in your head?
 Yeah.

 Good weather, maybe?
 Climate?
-Well,

-I don't know.
+Well, I don't know.
 No, maybe not.

-In fact, yeah, that's a good point.
+In fact, yeah, that's good play.

 I'm tempted to stay scandy, but I think that's where the danger lies.
 Yes, but it'd keep you low.